KouroshKSH/Astrophysical-Image-Processing-Using-JWST/README.md

 ![](/Notebooks/img/space_banner_graphic.png)

-# Astrophysical Image Processing Using James Webb Space Telescope Obersvations
+# Astrophysical Image Processing Using James Webb Space Telescope Observations
 The aim of this project was to detect and count the number of stars in the [Pillars of Creation](https://www.nasa.gov/feature/goddard/2022/nasa-s-webb-takes-star-filled-portrait-of-pillars-of-creation) image captured by the James Webb Space Telescope ([JWST](https://webb.nasa.gov/)) on October 21st, 2022.
 The methods and algorithms used for this procedure are covered in the documentation of the project.

 <p align="center">